 A positive result could mean that you have an active infection, or it could mean that you were once infected and are immune to the disease.
 Additional tests can pinpoint when the infection occurred, based on the types of antibodies in your blood.
 This is especially important if you're pregnant or you have HIV/AIDS.

 Testing your baby

 If you're pregnant and have a current toxoplasmosis infection, the next step is to determine whether your baby also is infected.
 Tests your doctor may recommend include:

 - Amniocentesis.
 In this procedure, which may be done safely after 15 weeks of pregnancy, your doctor uses a fine needle to remove a small amount of fluid from the fluid-filled sac that surrounds the fetus (amniotic sac).
 Tests are then performed on the fluid to check for evidence of toxoplasmosis.
-The test carries a slight risk of miscarriage.
-You may also experience minor complications, such as cramping, leaking fluid or irritation where the needle was inserted.
+Amniocentesis carries a slight risk of miscarriage and minor complications, such as cramping, leaking fluid or irritation where the needle was inserted.

 - Ultrasound scan.
 This test uses sound waves to produce images of your baby in the womb.
-A detailed ultrasound can't diagnose toxoplasmosis, although it can show whether your baby has certain signs, such as fluid buildup in the brain (hydrocephalus).
-But because most infants don't show signs of toxoplasmosis at birth, a negative ultrasound doesn't rule out the possibility of infection.
-For that reason, your newborn will need a thorough examination after birth and follow-up blood tests during the first year of life.
+A detailed ultrasound can't diagnose toxoplasmosis.
+It can show whether your baby has certain signs, such as fluid buildup in the brain (hydrocephalus).
+However, a negative ultrasound doesn't rule out the possibility of infection.
+For that reason, your newborn will need an examination and follow-up blood tests during the first year of life.

 Testing in severe cases